Streatham Hill Theatre

 2 people favorited this theater

 Located on the corner of Streatham Hill and Barrhill Road in the southwest London district of Streatham.
 The Streatham Hill Theatre was the last theatre to be designed by noted theatre architect W.G.R.
 Sprague.
 He designed it together with architect W.H.
 Barton.
 It was one of the largest live theatres to be built in the suburbs of London.

-The Streatham Hill Theatre opened on 20th November 1929 with Jessie Matthews and Sonnie Hale starring the the stage production of the musical "Wake Up and Dream" ‘direct from the London Pavilion’ with the original cast, music and lyrics by Cole Porter.
+The Streatham Hill Theatre opened on 20th November 1929 with Jessie Matthews and Sonnie Hale starring in the stage production of Charles B. Cochran’s revue "Wake Up and Dream" ‘direct from the London Pavilion’ with the original cast, music and lyrics by Cole Porter.
 The theatre has an impressive façade covered in Doulton faience tiles.
-There are three bays, with the central bay slightly rececessed providing a small balcony with Ionic columns.
+There are three bays, with the central bay slightly recessed providing a small balcony with Ionic columns.
 Inside the lavishly decorated Adam style auditorium, seating is provided in orchestra stalls, dress circle and balcony levels, with six boxes on each side of the proscenium.
 There are more Ionic columns along the side walls, and friezes, depicting sphinxes and angels.
 The dress circle bar has mahogany panelled walls and painted murals depicting scenes of old London.

 The Streatham Hill Theatre was always independently operated, and was a popular live theatre in this south London suburb.
 It had limited cinema use, with films being screened on Sundays in the late-1930’s, a day when live performances were prohibited.